Quince, Cabbage, Melon and Cucumber: Background

-Composition
+Composition and analysis

-Still Life with Quince, Cabbage, Melon, and Cucumber, commonly known as Quince, Cabbage, Melon and Cucumber, was painted c.
-1602.
+Still Life with Quince, Cabbage, Melon, and Cucumber, commonly known as Quince, Cabbage, Melon and Cucumber, was painted around 1602.
 It is an oil on canvas painting.
 In the painting, the titular food items are displayed on a window ledge, left to right.
 The quince and cabbage are suspended above the ledge by a thread, which was a common way of preserving food in the 17th century.
 The ledge is classified as a bodegón.

 The painting is notable for its sculpture-like rendering of the food, as well as its illusory perspective; the cabbage and quince seem to be pushed backward from the melon, and the cucumber in front of it.
 Author Hanneke Grootenboer notes a strong contrast between the detail of the objects and the black background; even without any depth portrayed in the background, the depth can still be felt.
-Author Norman Bryson notes how the objects seem to be divorced from their purpose as a means of people's nourishment, which is derived from the objects' motionlessness and weightlessness, comparative to other still lifes.
-The order of the geometric shapes are used in the painting not as a tool to help illustrate the subject, but the geometrical order seems to be "explored for [its] own sake".
-The separation between the objects and their purpose as nourishment may be intentional, as fasting was practiced by the Carthusians in an attempt to distance the human body from the material world.
-The black background may add to this idea.
+Author Norman Bryson notes how the objects seem to be divorced from their purpose as a means of people's nourishment, which is derived from the objects' motionlessness and weightlessness, relative to other still lifes.
+The order of the geometric shapes are used in the painting not as a tool to help illustrate the subject, but rather, the geometrical order seems to be "explored for [its] own sake".
+The separation between the objects and their purpose as nourishment may be intentional, as fasting was practiced by the Carthusians in an attempt to distance the human body from the material world; the black background may add to this idea.
 As author Siri Hustvedt writes, "This space can't be seen as a reference to any actual space.
 It is intentionally unreal and abstract, and it [the background] represents not a solid wall but infinity.
 This is food as sacred gift shining inside a system of precise relations ordained by God".
 Cotán joined the Carthusians in 1603 or 1604, yet they are still seen as an influence.

 Legacy

 In 1818, the exiled former king of Spain, Joseph Bonaparte, sold the painting to the Pennsylvania Academy of Fine Arts.
 The painting is currently on display at the San Diego Museum of Art.
 John Marciari, the museum's curator of European art, said the painting is "universally acclaimed" as Cotán's masterpiece.
 For many years, the painting's purpose and historical background have been debated.

 American painter John Clem Clarke did a photorealistic version of the artwork in 1970.
-In 2006, Israeli photographer Ori Gersht recreated the painting, but replaced the quince with a pomegranate, which was then hit with a bullet to represent violence in Jerusalem.
+In 2003, Swedish artist Kristoffer Zetterstrand made Graham, an oil painting taking large inspiration from Quince, Cabbage, Melon and Cucumber, replacing the melon with King Graham, a character from the 1980 video game King's Quest.
+This rendition of the painting was later popularized with its inclusion in Minecraft in 2010.
+In 2006, Israeli photographer Ori Gersht recreated the painting, but replaced the quince with a pomegranate—which is being hit a bullet, which Gersht used to represented violence in Jerusalem.